gopinath5796/gopinath5796/README.md

 - 🧠 **Machine Learning**: Developing, fine-tuning, and deploying models for various applications, from classification to regression tasks.
 - 🤖 **Deep Learning**: Applying neural networks for image recognition, NLP, and predictive modeling.
-- 📊 **Time Series Analysis**: Analyzing and forecasting temporal data to detect patterns and make predictions using ARIMA, LSTM, and other time series techniques.
+- 📊 **Time Series Analysis**: Analyzing and forecasting temporal data to detect patterns and make predictions using ARIMA, ARMA, SARIMA and other time series techniques.
 - 🧮 **Data Analysis**: Performing exploratory data analysis (EDA), data preprocessing, and feature engineering to extract valuable insights.
 - 🛠️ **AI Solutions**: Creating intelligent systems for businesses to automate decision-making processes.
 - 🐍 **Python Programming**: Proficient in libraries like NumPy, Pandas, Scikit-learn, TensorFlow, and Keras.